Gastro-Oesophageal Reflux Disease

 Differential Diagnosis

-Important gastrointestinal differentials to consider include malignancy (oesophageal or gastric), peptic ulceration, and oesophageal motility disorders
+Important gastrointestinal differentials to consider include upper GI malignancy (oesophageal or gastric) or peptic ulcer disease

-It is also important not to miss cardiac or biliary disease, as coronary artery disease and biliary colic can be common mimics of the episodic reflux disease
+It is also important not to miss cardiac or biliary disease, such as coronary artery disease or biliary colic, as they can be common mimics of the episodic reflux disease

 Investigations